 - Organized and able to work independently after receiving instructions

-- Strong proficiency in Microsoft Office Suite or similar for document preparation (memos, presentations, etc.)
+- Strong proficiency in Microsoft Office suite of tools or similar for document preparation (memos, presentations, etc)

 SGA and T4America also strongly encourage interns with the following skills to apply:

-- Proficiency in visual graphic design editors (i.e. Photoshop or similar)
+- Proficient in visual graphic design editors (i.e. Photoshop or similar)

 Undergraduate or graduate students in Urban Planning, Real Estate Development, Visual Communications, Public Policy, Sociology, or related disciplines are encouraged to apply.
 Key among intern applicants is an interest in land use and development or transportation policy and advocacy.

-Prospective interns will be expected to supply their own computer and access to wifi as a result of working in a virtual environment.
-Interns will be expected to commit between 15-20 hours a week for a minimum of 12 weeks (with the opportunity to have their internship extended beyond 12 weeks).
-The intern will be paid a stipend throughout their tenure in the program.
-The amount of the stipend ranges from $3060 to $4800 over 12 weeks and will be dependent on the intern’s experience and level of study.
-All interns are expected to be insured by their school’s or personal insurance.
-The internship program does not provide health or liability insurance coverage for interns.
+Prospective interns will need to supply their own computer and access to wifi.
+Interns will also be expected to commit between 15-20 hours a week for a minimum of 12 weeks (with the opportunity to have their internship extended beyond the 12 weeks).
+The intern will be paid a semi-monthly stipend throughout their tenure in the program, ranging from $3,060 to $4,800 over 12 weeks, depending on the intern’s experience and level of study.
+All interns are expected to be insured by their school’s or personal health and/or liability insurance, as this internship program does not provide health or liability insurance coverage for interns.